SpenceKonde/megaTinyCore/megaavr/extras/Ref_Robust.md

 That is the only case in which it makes sense to use Optiboot on a device you are going to be selling (except a development board, but in that case, your users are hopefully able to manage "burn bootloader" if they want it....

 ### Use the WDT whenever you are not sleeping if preventing hangs is a priority
-It can be inconvenient to have to keep feeding the dog - but this is a nearly bulletproof way to keep your code from getting hung!
-Watchdog timer use is very widespread in commercial products.
+It can be inconvenient to have to keep feeding the dog - but this is a nearly bulletproof way to keep your code from getting hung (as long as it doesn't end up hung in a loop including WDR.
+Dont write loops it can hang in that WDR) Watchdog timer use is very widespread in commercial products.
 The windowed feature gives you a way to fix the hole in this that existed on classic avrs - the potential for it to get hung in an area where the WDT was being repeatedly reset, but it had lost the ability

 ### Read the new reset reference, and include the "recommended" override of init_reset_flags
 This is described in [the Reset Reference](./Ref_Reset.md), and provides strong defense against "dirty resets" regardless of where the come from.
 The fact that virtually nobody in Arduino-land looks at the reset flags, clears them and takes corrective action when it looks during startup and doesn't find any accounts for a great many of the times a part gets into a "bad state" after an adverse event, and never comes back until you pwer-cycles it.